warunatrivet/uwazi_test/Create-entities.md

 ## Create entities
-An entity in Uwazi is content that is similar to a document in the way it is organised, but does not require a PDF.
-For example, you may want to create entities in order to include a people, events, courts, or cases in your collection.
+In Uwazi, you may want to create entities in order to include a people, events, courts, or cases in your collection.

 Before you create a new entity, you will want to [create your entity template(s)](https://github.com/huridocs/uwazi/wiki/Create-entity-types).